-This comprehensive program explores the insights, frameworks, and tools needed to classify and measure your company's level of risk.
+This comprehensive program provides the tools needed to measure your company's level of risk and to embed risk management into strategy choices and execution.
 By examining the latest research and best practices, you will learn how to drive and preserve enterprise value across your organization.
 Key topics include:

 - Recognizing and avoiding the risks from unexpected and undesirable employee behavior

-- Maintaining the creative tension between high innovation and risk management
+- Maintaining the creative tension between innovation and risk

-- Managing the risks from external, noncontrollable events
+- Managing the risks from uncontrollable external events

 - Responding to reputational and brand risks